-Figure 15: Penstock restoration
+Figure 15: Pipe bridge

-- The width of the working corridor for the penstock route should be limited and the construction should avoid unnecessary re-tracking. - Tree felling and damage to tree roots should be avoided through careful micro-siting of the penstock route. - Return large boulders to original position or relocate to similar nearby habitat to preserve habitat for bryophytes and lichens.
+- from SEPA on how to maintain the hydrological integrity of the watercourse.
+From a landscape perspective undergrounding or a location beneath the bridge is preferred. - The use of existing turves to restore vegetation is preferred to hydro seeding, however if areas need to be hydro-seeded, careful selection of species to match the surrounding vegetation is essential to avoid green strip effect of re-growth. - The width of the working corridor for the penstock route should be limited and the construction should avoid unnecessary re-tracking. - Tree felling and damage to tree roots should be avoided through careful micro-siting of the penstock route. - Return large boulders to original position or relocate to similar nearby habitat to preserve habitat for bryophytes and lichens.
 Care should be taken to put weathered surfaces back to the top rather than expose fresh faces as this minimises visual impact. - Stone removed from the penstock channel should not be left on the surface as an obvious new linear feature marking the pipeline, but used to form natural looking scree banks, to form dry stream beds in the vicinity of culverts, to break up or reduce batters, or to re-grade borrow pits.